vonMort/Dark-Times/README.md

 #### Via Steam Workshop

 + Open "Rimworld" and go to the "Mods" menu.
-+ Search for "Dark-Times" and select it from the list.
++ Search for "Dark Times" and select it from the list.
 + Click the "Subscribe" button to download and install the mod.

 #### Via Github